eventnetusa/eventnet/src/_vip/gap-closing.md

       image_2_path: /uploads/mac-outside-updated.jpg
     video_block:
       video_id:
+  - text_block_markdown: >-
-  - text_block_markdown: 'Your Medicare mobile assistance center contains seating for 8, video screen, and generator to provide electricity.
+      Your Medicare mobile assistance center contains seating for 8, video screen, and generator to provide electricity.
 MAC can be used indoor or outdoor and can be easily pulled by a car or light truck trailer hitch.
       Set up time: 20 minutes.
 EventNetUSA can supply driver/greeter and manage set up upon request.
-We can also work with you on routing.'
+We can also work with you on routing.
     single_image_block:
       single_image_path:
     double_image_block: